 Occupational Therapy

-They may visit our patients’ home environment to discuss adaptations which may be necessary to accommodate new levels of mobility and function.
+They may visit people’s home environments to discuss equipment and adaptations which may be necessary to support independence and maintain safety.

-They are also able to advise and support in the following,
+They are also able to advise and support with the following:

-- Assessment for and provision of walking aids
+- Assessment for and provision of walking aids, living aids, and specialist equipment.

 News and Stories